 If you haven’t eaten cauliflower are you even on the keto diet?
 I kid!
 Everyone knocks the cauliflower, but it’s healthy and can be a great low carb rice substitute.

 Cauliflower has 2 net carbs per cup.
 If you love cauliflower, check out the zoes kitchen keto menu for delicious on the go keto fast food options.

 While on the carbier side, these orange beauties are good for you (and apparently good for your eyes.)

 Carrots have 7 net carbs per cup.

 This is another keto veggie that I only recently have tried.
-Cabbage has so many great qualities, though I have to admit before keto I only used them on my boobs after breast feeding!
+Cabbage has so many great qualities, though I have to admit before keto I only used them after breast feeding!

 Cabbage has 5 net carbs per cup.

 Is it a fruit or is it a vegetable?
 Okay, I know in school we learned avocados are fruit but since they are used like a vegetable – I’m just going to leave this right here.

 Avocados have 3 net carbs per cup.
 That’s it, y’all!

 Awesome keto avocado recipe: